-Your Office(s): PCC recommends you create a facility entry for each of your in-house labs.
-Typically, this will be your practice’s name and address.
-You should also check the “In-Office” box in the facility settings.
-If you have multiple office locations you may have more than one in-office lab facility.
+Your Office(s): PCC recommends you create a lab facility entry for each of your in-house labs.
+Use your practice (or practice location) name and address, and check the “In-Office” box to indicate it is an in-house laboratory.

-Your Hospitals and Other Lab Services: You should also add any hospital or other “out” patient lab facilities to whom you refer patients.
+Your Hospitals and Other Lab Services: Add any hospital or other outpatient lab facility to which you refer patients.

 Complete Addresses: When adding a facility, always include the complete address of the lab location.
-In addition to better record-keeping, future lab reports will include the facility address and the complete address is a requirement of CLIA and ARRA.
+In addition to better record-keeping, future lab reports will include the complete facility address, which is a requirement of CLIA and ARRA.

-Map Scheduling Locations to Facilities: If your office schedules appointments in more than one location, click the “Location Mapping” button to tell PCC EHR which lab is at each location.
+Map Scheduling Locations to In-Office Lab Facilities: If your office schedules appointments in more than one location, click the “Location Mapping” button to tell PCC EHR which lab is at each location.